About living in care

 • being there to listen and help with any problems.

-• the fun stuff – taking you out and about and making sure you carry on doing the things you like
+• the fun stuff – taking you out and making sure you carry on doing the things you like

 • homework